monowai/flockdata.org/fd-client/README.md

 ## fdimport
 Invoke the fdimporter to ingest data as modeled by `profile.json` using supplied arguments

-`docker-compose run fdimport --fd.client.import="path/data.txt, path/profile.json"`
+`docker-compose run fdimport -u=demo:123 --fd.client.import="path/data.txt, path/profile.json"`

 ## fdcountries
 See the world!
 This customized version of `fdimport` loads [countries](http://opengeocode.org/), capital cities, and common aliases along with geo tagged data, into FlockData.
 States for USA, Canada, and Australia are also added.

-`docker-compose run fd-client fdcountries`
+`docker-compose run fd-client fdcountries -u=demo:123`

 ### Configuration
 All test based configuration is controlled by files in `src/test/resources/`